 In addition to targeting individuals, Leviathan also operates within church environments.
 The following indicators reveal its presence within Apostolic and Prophetic churches:

-2. Gossip and slander.
-Galatians 5:14-15 reminds us that we are to love our neighbor as ourselves, and warns that if we bite and devour one another, we risk being consumed by one another.
+2. Gossip and Slander - Gossip and slander are destructive tools that can poison the atmosphere of a church.
+Words spoken carelessly can damage trust, destroy relationships, and create suspicion among believers.
+Galatians 5:14-15 reminds us to love our neighbor as ourselves and warns that if we bite and devour one another, we may be consumed by one another.
+Leviathan uses words to wound, divide, and weaken the body of Christ.

 Winning the Battle Against Leviathan

-The spirit of Leviathan does not only seek to silence.
-It seeks to destroy completely.
+The spirit of Leviathan is not contented in seeking to silence Apostolic and Prophetic voices; it seeks to destroy completely.
 Therefore, the battle against it must be approached with seriousness and spiritual discipline.

 This battle is not for the weak.
-It requires a life of holiness, consecration, humility, and repentance.
+It requires a life of holiness, consecration, humility, prayer, fasting, repentance and forgiveness.
 It demands a consistent and genuine relationship with the Lord and the Father.
 There can be no alternatives or compromise in this matter.

 At the same time, it is important to understand that this is not a battle you are called to fight alone.
 Only the power of God can defeat this spirit.
 As declared in Isaiah 27:1, "In that day the Lord with His severe sword, great and strong, Will punish Leviathan the fleeing serpent, Leviathan that twisted serpent; And He will slay the reptile that is in the sea".
 Zechariah 4:6 also declares, “Not by might nor by power, but by My Spirit, says the Lord of hosts.”